SohamKhisa/Scientific-Calculator/README.md

 # Scientific-Calculator
 scientific calculator on Protues and Atmel Studio/Microchip Studio.
-This was our the final project for CSE316:Microprocessors, Microcontrollers, and Embedded Systems Sessional course at BUET.
+This was our final project for CSE316:Microprocessors, Microcontrollers, and Embedded Systems Sessional course at BUET.
 # Technology used
 Proteus 8 professional, Atmel Studio 7, Arduino IDE
 ## How to run